-The college believes that risky, potentially dangerous situations can be avoided if a bystander witnesses the event and steps in to intervene.
-The college encourages students who observe a concerning situation to move past being a bystander and become active.
+The school believes that risky, potentially dangerous situations can be avoided if a bystander witnesses the event and steps in to intervene.
+The school encourages students who observe a concerning situation to move past being a bystander and become active.